v0j/gwt-footer/README.md

 This version is **BETA** only and experimental and shoud be tested on a development server before releasing for the production server.
 For support, comments, suggestions, and if you found any bugs, please email us at **gwtsupport@i.gov.ph**

 ### How to add footer source
-Add a this syntax to your template.
+Add this syntax to your template.

 ```
 <div id="gwt-standard-footer">